VIII. Graduate Programs

 The department requires an Honours BA degree (4 years) in political science (or its equivalent) with at least a 'B' average (second-class standing) for consideration for admission to the program.
 A methodology course equivalent to The Systematic Study of Politics, POLS*3650, in the Department of Political Science undergraduate program, is necessary for admission to the graduate program.
 Students not satisfying this requirement may be admitted with the provision that it be satisfied by completing the requisite extra course.

-Major Research Paper Option
+Major Paper option

 The collaborative program in public policy and administration is an initiative on the part of the Departments of Political Science at the University of Guelph and McMaster University to co-ordinate their involvement in this particular field.

 The program successfully melds policy studies and administrative studies into a unique program of study in Canada.
 Students can avail themselves of core courses that may be offered at either institution.
 Up to 50% of courses can be taken at each university.
 The program term is one year.
-All the courses are grounded within the discipline of political science, while giving attention and regard to the contribution of related disciplines - such as economics, law and sociology.
+All the courses are grounded within the discipline of political science, while giving attention and regard to the contribution of related disciplines - like economics, law and sociology.

 Course of Study